ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

 All script functions are exported automatically, so they only need an import declaration to let other scripts know that they exist.
 This is done by declaring a function with an [import](ScriptKeywords#import) keyword somewhere where script B can "see" it.
 The best practice is to place them in script A's header.

-For example, suppose you have following function in script A:
+For example, suppose you have the following function in script A:

     function ScriptAFunction(int param1, int param2)
     {
         // some actions here
     }

-Then import declaration in the script A header will looks like:
+Then import the declaration in the script A header will looks like:

     import function ScriptAFunction(int param1, int param2);

-The name, type and arguments of the function must be the same ofcourse, otherwise there will be errors either during compilation or at runtime.
+The name, type and arguments of the function must be the same of course, otherwise there will be errors either during compilation or at runtime.

 ### Exporting and importing a variable

-Script variables are not exported by default, so that has to be done explicitly inside the script which has them declared, using [export](ScriptKeywords#export) keyword.
+Script variables are not exported by default, so that has to be done explicitly inside the script which has them declared, using the [export](ScriptKeywords#export) keyword.

-Suppose you have following variable declaration inside script A:
+Suppose you have the following variable declaration inside script A:

     int public_variable;

-If you want to export this variable for use in other scripts, you put following `export` statement *inside the same script where you declared the variable* (script A):
+If you want to export this variable for use in other scripts, you put the following `export` statement *inside the same script where you declared the variable* (script A):

     export public_variable;

-The `export` statement must be placed outside of function and needs _only variable's name_ and nothing else.
+The `export` statement must be placed outside of the function and needs _only the variable's name_ and nothing else.
 You can export several variables in one statement if you separate their names with commas.

-Then declare variable's import for other scripts to see, presumably *in the script A header*:
+Then declare the variable's import for other scripts to see, presumably *in the script A header*:

     import int public_variable;

 Both the name and type must match the variable's own declaration exactly.<br>
 This bit is important.
-If variable is `int` it should be imported as `int`, if it's of type `Character*` then import should also be declared as `Character*`.<br>
+If the variable is `int` it should be imported as `int`, if it's of the type `Character*` then the import should also be declared as `Character*`.<br>
-Imported arrays must have correct size, for example if you have `int arr[10];` then import declaration must be `import int arr[10];`, otherwise there will be errors.
+Imported arrays must have the correct size, for example if you have `int arr[10];` then the import declaration must be `import int arr[10];`, otherwise there will be errors.
-You may declare import for several variables _of same type_ in one statement if you separate them by commas:
+You can declare the import of several variables _of the same type_ in one statement if you separate them by commas:

     import int var1, var2;

 Most commonly import declarations are put in the header of the same script where these variables are defined.
-But in theory you may instead not do that and place imports inside each particular script where you intend to use these variables.
+But in theory you may not do that and instead place imports inside each particular script where you intend to use these variables.

 So, for a final example, you have this in MyScript.asc: